 21st-century philosophers discussed a similar parallel that Graham so strongly emphasized.
 Philosophers Karl Jaspers’ and Martin Heidegger promoted that to experience true existence, one must confront reality and make a decision.
 It did not matter if the final personal result was a grim one or a leap of faith.
 It was the decision that counted.
 It was considered the special moment that defined one as fully human.
 If one did not confront reality and come to that moment of decision, they would not discover their true humanity.

 Karl Jaspers called this the first order experience and also final experience.
-Followers of Jasper were known to say, “I have had a final experience”.8
+Followers of Jasper were known to say, “I have had a final experience”.7

 It is not surprising that many of Graham’s programs have the word decision as the key phrase in their traditional literature, such as the Decision Magazine, the radio program The Hour of Decision etc.

-Factions of the Catholic Church have had their own internal struggle against the contemporary definition of salvation and struggle to re-find what they believe to be their traditional one.
-Extremist groups within this realm, such as the St. Benedictine order, led by the late Father Feeney, have fought against Liberalist theology and modernism, by enforcing an ancient decree, “Extra Ecclesiam Nullus Omnino Salvatur”–“Outside the Church, there is no salvation for anyone” (the Fourth Lateran Council in 1215).
+Factions of the Catholic Church have had their internal struggle against the contemporary definition of salvation and struggle to re-find what they believe to be their traditional one.
+Extremist groups within this realm, such as the St. Benedictine order, led by the late Father Feeney, have fought against Liberalist theology and modernism.
+They promote an ancient decree, “Extra Ecclesiam Nullus Omnino Salvatur”–“Outside the Church, there is no salvation for anyone” (the Fourth Lateran Council in 1215).
 The statement conveys that only formal members of the Catholic Church can be saved.
 They cite numerous Church Fathers throughout history to support their position.
 Father Feeney and his followers are recoiling against a modern challenge by urging allegiance to the Church and its traditions.
-It is a protectionist type of reaction, which does not give a precise definition of what the term saved means.9
+It is a protectionist type of reaction, which does not precisely define what the term saved means.8

 The discussion of conversion in the annals of the Evangelical world can be traced back to the Methodist movement that struggled over the same question.
 Harold Roberts, the President of the World Methodist Council in the late 1950’s, stated:

-These are a few of the problems that modern Evangelicals face today in defining the core of their belief system.
+These are some of the problems that modern Evangelicals face today in defining the core of their belief system.
 However, none, except for J.A.
 Wickham, offers a satisfactory and a non-subjective alternative.

 The next article on this subject looks into the earliest role of faith in the Christian message.
 It is an analysis of two key phrases found in the Books of Mark, and Luke.
 What it means to be Saved.